agroce/tstl/README.md

-TSTL is not purely an academic toy: it's been used to find (and, thus, usually, fix) real faults in real code, including ESRI's ArcPy (http://desktop.arcgis.com/en/arcmap/latest/analyze/arcpy/what-is-arcpy-.htm), sortedcontainers (https://github.com/grantjenks/sorted_containers), gmpy2 (https://github.com/aleaxit/gmpy), sympy (http://www.sympy.org/en/index.html), pyfakefs (https://github.com/jmcgeheeiv/pyfakefs), Python itself (https://bugs.python.org/issue27870), the Solidity compiler, and even OS X.
+TSTL is not purely an academic toy: it's been used to find (and, thus, usually, fix) real faults in real code, including ESRI's ArcPy (http://desktop.arcgis.com/en/arcmap/latest/analyze/arcpy/what-is-arcpy-.htm), sortedcontainers (https://github.com/grantjenks/sorted_containers), gmpy2 (https://github.com/aleaxit/gmpy), sympy (http://www.sympy.org/en/index.html), pyfakefs (https://github.com/jmcgeheeiv/pyfakefs), Python itself (https://bugs.python.org/issue27870), the Solidity compiler (https://github.com/ethereum/solidity), and even OS X.

 Some of you may be asking: "How does TSTL differ from the Hypothesis https://hypothesis.readthedocs.io/en/latest/ testing tool?"
 There are a few